 3. Scrub Scrub Scrub

-Rubbing alcohol will help you get the stains out of the microfiber, but a bristled brush will help you get your microfiber clean.
+The rubbing alcohol in our homemade upholstery cleaner will help you get the stains out of the microfiber.
+Use a bristled brush to help you get your microfiber cleaner.
 Scrubbing will help your microfiber look brand new again!

 4. Most Covers Come Off

 If you spill something on microfiber, chances are the microfiber cover is removable.
-You can wash microfiber in the washer without harming it.
-Isn’t it crazy how that works?
+If that’s the case, you can wash microfiber in the washing machine without harming it.

 Microfiber furniture probably is not the only thing you own in your house.
-Many people own products like microfiber cleaning products and duvet covers.
+Many people own products like microfiber cleaning cloths, mops and duvet covers.

 Owning microfiber does not need to be your worst enemy.
-Follow these tips for cleaning your microfiber as often as you’d like.
+Follow these tips for cleaning your microfiber cloths and furniture as often as you’d like.